nextstrain/nextstrain.org/static-site/content/docs/01-getting-started/04-local-installation.md

 ---
-title: "Installation"
+title: "Local Installation"
 ---

 The following instructions describe how to install `augur` (bioinformatics tooling) and `auspice` (our visualisation app) on MacOS or an Ubuntu-style Linux distribution.
 If you are using Windows, we have instructions for [installing a Linux subsystem](/docs/getting-started/windows-help) to get Nexstrain running.

+If you have any issues with installing augur / auspice using any of these methods, please [email us](mailto:hello@nextstrain.org) or submit a GitHub issue to [augur](https://github.com/nextstrain/augur/issues) or [auspice](https://github.com/nextstrain/auspice/issues).

-> Before digging in, it's worth reading [the difference between a local & container installation](./running-locally-vs-container), both of which will install the components behind nextstrain and allow you to run and visualise analyses on your computer.
+> Before digging in, it's worth reading [the difference between a local & container installation](/docs/getting-started/local-vs-container-install), both of which will install the components behind nextstrain and allow you to run and visualise analyses on your computer.